21 Types of Moths in Florida

 by Lior Carlson is licensed under CC BY-SA 2.0

-Next on our list of types of moths in Florida is the American Dagger moth, the largest among the Dagger moths, measuring over 50 mm (2 inches) in length.
+Next on our list of types of moths in Florida is the American Dagger moth.
+It is the largest of the Dagger moths, measuring over 50 mm (2 inches) in length.

 This moth species is primarily found east of the Rocky Mountains.